Yellen to tout Biden's economic agenda, Russia sanctions in Chicago

 Yellen's actions on sanctions will resonate in the Chicago area's 54,000-strong Ukrainian-American community, one of the largest in the United States.
 She will meet with Illinois Governor JB Pritzker, who spoke on Sunday of his family's origins in Kyiv at a rally in support of Ukraine.

-At the University of Illinois-Chicago's Innovation Center, Yellen also will tout Biden's efforts to persuade Congress to pass key parts of a domestic agenda highlighted in his speech, including new investments in manufacturing research and development.
+At the University of Illinois-Chicago's Innovation Center, Yellen also will tout big job gains and Biden's efforts to persuade Congress to pass key parts of his domestic agenda, including new investments in manufacturing research and development.

+While he spoke, Yellen tweeted: "I am optimistic about the U.S. economic recovery.
+President Biden’s policies will increase the productive capacity of our economy to boost long-term growth, protect the environment, and promote equity."

-He did not use the term "Build Back Better" in his speech, the moniker for a sweeping $2 trillion spending package that stalled at the end of last year amid opposition from moderate Democrats.
+Biden dropped the term "Build Back Better" from his speech, the name for a sweeping $2 trillion spending package that stalled at the end of last year amid opposition from moderate Democrats, premiering the new phase "Build a Better America."

-But he did say he was pursuing key elements, including universal pre-school, cutting child care costs for families and clean energy tax breaks, paid for by tax hikes on the wealthy and new, 15% minimum corporate taxes.
+He emphasized his focus on key elements of the previous proposal, including universal preschool, cutting child care costs for families, and clean energy tax breaks, paid for by tax hikes on the wealthy and new, 15% minimum corporate taxes.

+(Reporting by David Lawder; additional reporting by Andrea Shalal; editing by Jonathan Oatis)